How should a motorbike helmet fit?

 Although fitting a helmet isn’t an exact science, making sure it fits properly is very important.
 To make sure you are wearing the right helmet for your head, follow these steps to protect you on the road.

 Measure your head

+Wrap a tape measure horizontally around your head about one inch above your eyebrows.
 Once you’ve measured it several times, check a fitment chart for the branded helmet you want to buy and select the helmet closest to your head size.

 Knowing if you have a round, oval, egg or reverse egghead is important to choosing a helmet so look at the fitment chart.
 If your head measures in between two sizes choose the smaller helmet size.

 A properly fitting helmet will be very snug but once you begin to wear your helmet, it will fit your head better and become a little bit looser.

-Step three, are the cheek pads touching your cheeks?
+- Are the cheek pads touching your cheeks?

-Step four, does the brow lining fit snuggly against your brow?
+- Does the brow lining fit snuggly against your brow?

-If you have been able to complete these exercises without the helmet coming off, you have found the helmet for you.
+If you have been able to complete these exercises without the helmet coming off, you may have found the helmet for you.

 Don’t be afraid to wear your chosen helmet for a while in the shop to make sure it doesn’t become uncomfortable over time.
 It’s better to be thorough before you part with your cash so you can get on with trying the next option.